Tymewalk/secure-password-creator/README.md

 # Secure Password Creator
 A tool to make secure passwords, still a work in progress
+## How does it works
+It uses an array of regularly used like "Car, Shoe, Bed and Meadow.", then generates a random word of it, like okhorsecarrot.

-It uses JavaScript to create random passwords
+It's easier to remember passwords too.